-This trend did not sit well with many of Harvard's officials and alumni.
+This did not sit well with many Harvard officials and alumni.
 As early as 1907 the dean of financial aid expressed his preference for "sons of families that have been American for generations" rather than the "increasing class [of] foreigners, and especially the Russian Jews."
 Some twenty years later, as Jewish enrollment reached its peak, a member of the Class of 1901 wrote to President Lowell after attending the Harvard-Yale game that "to find that one's University had become so Hebrewized was a fearful shock.
 There were Jews to the right of me, Jews to the left of me."
-Bemoaning that "[t]he Jew is undoubtedly of high mental order" and that therefore raising academic standards only increases their number, the anguished alum beseeched Lowell to "devise a way to bring Harvard back to the position it always held as a 'white man's' college."
-J.A.
-124; ECF No. 245.
+Lowell responded sympathetically that he "had foreseen the peril of having too large of a number of an alien race and had tried to prevent it."